decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 #### Request filters
 The API allows three query parameters:

 - `wearableIds`: A list of wearable URNs that the client requests.
-Just ask the content-server for them and apply the transform.
+Just ask the Content Server for them and apply the transform.
 However, in some cases, when a large number of wearables are requested, the resulting URL string can exceed the maximum length allowed.
 - `collectionIds`: A list of collection URNs that the client requests.
 When a `collectionId` is "off-chain" (base-avatars only), it requests the wearables directly to the Content Server.
 If a `collectionId` is "on-chain" (collections v1 and v2), it runs queries on The Graph using the wearable URNs from that collection, and then it fetches them from the Content Server.
 No third-party collections are included.
 Note: for the base-avatars collection it has a fixed list in a file listing all the urns.
 - `textSearch`: A string value that is used to query The Graph.
 On-chain wearables have a metadata field called "searchText" that can have anything that is used for filtering.
 In some cases it has useful information but in other cases it has no meaningful info.

-#### Transform: Wearables from the content-server to the Client
+#### Transform: Wearables from the Content Server to the Client

-1. First the wearable data from the content-server is retrieved with this [schema](https://github.com/decentraland/schemas/blob/main/src/platform/entity.ts#L28-L37).
+1. First the wearable data from the Content Server is retrieved with this [schema](https://github.com/decentraland/schemas/blob/main/src/platform/entity.ts#L28-L37).
 2. Then only the `metadata` of type [Wearable](https://github.com/decentraland/schemas/blob/main/src/platform/item/wearable/wearable.ts#L18-L26) is returned to the client, but a small transform is applied: the contents are extended with full url.

 ![Entity](/resources/ADR-201/entity-transform.png)